inwilis/tor2e-random-table-plugin/README.md

 ```
 ````

-Ths will render a table with two columns, named "first column" and "second column".
+Ths will render a table with a caption of "example table", and two columns, named "first column" and "second column", with four rows.

+"Caption" attribute is not mandatory; if omitted, table will be rendered without caption.

 "Header" section is not mandatory; if omitted, table will be rendered without header.
 If number of header items is less than number of columns, extra columns will be rendered without a header.
 Extra header items will be ignored.